Chilliwack Dyke Trail is Chilliwack's answer to Abbotsford's

 odometer here and make a right turn.

 5. Then, Young Road enters rural North Chilliwack.
-You will pass by
+It

 Island 22 Regional Park turnoff 5.2 km after leaving Highway 1.